MattisBrizard/timer_controller/README.md

 )
 ```

+Note: If you want fine-grained control over when the listener function is called you can provide an optional condition to TimerControllerListener.
+The condition takes the previous timer value and current timer value and returns a boolean.
+If condition returns true, listener will be called with value.
+If condition returns false, listener will not be called.

 ## Examples

-You can find an example of this package heres.
+You can find an example of this package [here](https://mattisbrizard.github.io/timer_controller/#/).

 ## Contribution